Monetization terms & review guidelines

 4. Risk levels & ad suitability

 Not all approved creators will have the exact same ad coverage.
-In practice, your content may fall into different buckets:
+In practice, your content may fall into different ad suitability tiers (we sometimes describe these informally as “buckets”).
+These tiers are about which third-party ads can run on your content—not about promo slots or revenue pools:

-These decisions may be driven by Inkstra's own policies as well as requirements from ad networks and payment processors.
+These decisions may be driven by Inkstra's own policies as well as payment-processor requirements.

 4.1 Chapter-level ads vs. monetization eligibility